 Acne is a skin condition that manifests as pimples, boils, cysts, block pores, and other lesions.
 While teenagers are commonly affected, people of any age can suffer from acne.
 Acne is often found on the face, back, shoulders, neck, and chest.
 Laser & Mohs Dermatology of New York offers several effective treatment methods to improve the appearance and feel of skin for those afflicted with acne.

 Hyperhidrosis, also referred to as excessive sweating, is a common disorder that can cause discomfort and unhappiness.
 Abnormal sweating is found most often around the underarms and bottoms of feet, and is not necessarily related to exercise or excessive heat exposure.
-Hyperhidrosis can be treated with dermal fillers such as Botox and/or Xeomin
+Hyperhidrosis can be treated with injectables such as, Botox or Xeomin

 Eczema, a common skin disorder, often develops as a result of an allergic reaction or an immune-system disorder.
 Symptoms of eczema include itchy skin and a red rash that causes irritation on the face, arms, and behind the knees.
 Eczema is particularly commons in infants and young children, but can inflict anyone of any age.

 is the result of an autoimmune disorder which causes raised, dry, red, and cracked skin.
 It is a common and chronic skin condition that can range from mild to severe, causing itching and burning in the affected areas.
 Although there is no cure for psoriasis, there are a variety of treatments available to relieve most symptoms.

 Rosacea is a skin condition that usually affects the face, causing redness and the formation of acne-like bumps.
 Fair-skinned women between the ages of 30 and 60 years old are most affected by this disorder.
 Symptoms of rosacea can be worsened by triggers such as alcohol, sun exposure, exercise, and extreme heat.